 An invasive procedure is medical procedure in which the body is "invaded" or entered by a needle, tube, device or scope.
 Invasive procedures can include anything from the simple needle prick for a blood test or shot, to inserting a tube, device or scope, to major surgeries.

-- Q Will I need someone to take me home after outpatient surgery?
+- Q When can I go home after outpatient surgery?

 - Q Can I eat before an esophageal motility procedure?

 - Q What is transcranial magnetic stimulation (TMS)?

 - Q What is autohemotherapy?